Digital currency: Mobile digital wallets

-Central Bank Digital Currency (CBDC)
+Central bank digital currency

-Central Bank Digital Currencies are a form of universally accessible digital money in a nation and hold the same value as the countries paper currency.
-Like cryptocurrency, CBCD's are held in the form of tokens.
-CBDC's are different than regular digital cash forms like in online bank accounts because CBDC's are established through the central bank within a country, with liabilities held by one's government, rather than from a commercial bank.
-Approximately nine countries have already established a Central Bank Digital Currency, with interest in the system increasing highly throughout the world.
-In these nations, CBDC's have been used as a form of exchange and a way for governments to try and prevent risks from occurring within their financial systems.
+A central bank digital currency (CBDC) is a form of universally accessible digital money in a nation and holds the same value as the country's paper currency.
+Like a cryptocurrency, a CBCD is held in the form of tokens.
+CBDCs are different from regular digital cash forms like in online bank accounts because CBDCs are established through the central bank within a country, with liabilities held by one's government, rather than from a commercial bank.
+Approximately nine countries have already established a CBDC, with interest in the system increasing highly throughout the world.
+In these nations, CBDCs have been used as a form of exchange and a way for governments to try to prevent risks from occurring within their financial systems.

+A major problem with central bank digital currencies is deciding whether the currency should be easily trackable.
+If it's traceable, the government has more control than it currently does.
+Additionally, there's a technical aspect to consider: whether CBDCs should be based on tokens or accounts and how much anonymity users should have.

 Decentralized systems

 Digital Currency has been implemented in some cases as a decentralized system of any combination of currency issuance, ownership record, ownership transfer authorization and validation, and currency storage.